masterwithhamza/MyArticles/cllarvu1k001009lactanbeqq.md

         **Features:**

         * **Regular Releases:** Fedora follows a rapid release cycle, bringing the latest software to users quickly.

-        * **GNOME Desktop:** Fedora Workstation showcases the latest GNOME desktop experience, with a focus on modern design.

         * **Fedora Spins:** Different editions of Fedora, known as spins, cater to specific use cases like gaming and design.